sabrinathan-nair/sara/SARA_DOCUMENTATION_V2.md

 - `Monad m`: The function is generic over any monad, meaning it can work with streams in `IO` or other contexts.

 **Logic:**
-The function body `S.map (selectColumns . filterRows (getCol colNameProxy .==. lit True))` is a compact pipeline that operates on each `DataFrame` in the stream:
-1.  `filterRows (getCol colNameProxy .==. lit True)`: First, it filters the `DataFrame`, keeping rows where the specified boolean column is `True`.
-2.  `selectColumns`: Then, it selects all columns *except* the boolean one.
-The compiler knows which columns to keep because of the type-level equation in the function's signature.
-3.  `S.map`: This applies the two-step process above to every `DataFrame` chunk in the stream.
+The function now internally uses `filterRows` with a predicate that checks the boolean column, and then `selectColumns` to remove the boolean column.
+This ensures type safety and consistency with the new `filterRows` implementation.

 ## `src/Sara/DataFrame/Transform.hs`